Anorexic BMI Calculator

 Key Benefits

-- Provides quick assessment of weight status
+- Quick assessment of weight status

-- Can track changes in BMI over time for health monitoring
+- Helps track changes over time

 Common Mistakes & Tips